ratwolfzero/hopalong_python/README.md

 @njit
 def custom_sign(x):
     """
-    for floating point strictly according IEEE 754 (e.g. like implemented in Rust) 1.0 if the number is positive, +0.0 or INFINITY -1.0 if the number is negative, -0.0 or NEG_INFINITY NaN if the number is NaN
+    for floating point according IEEE 754 (e.g. like implemented in Rust) 1.0 if the number is positive, +0.0 or INFINITY -1.0 if the number is negative, -0.0 or NEG_INFINITY NaN if the number is NaN